academie-de-espee/rapier-marshal/procedures/authorizing.md

 results of your authorization and (particularly on a failure) they'll offer suggestions for improvement.

 If you passed, return to the MoL and complete your paperwork.
 You'll need to get the signatures of the two marshals on your new temporary card.
-A permanent authorization card will be mailed to you in a few weeks.
+You will be able to print an authorization card from the [Atlantian authorization roster](https://authorizations.mol.atlantia.sca.org/).
 If you want to participate in the day's tournament make sure you're signed up on that list.

 If you failed, please return to the MoL and inform them.
 While you may not participate in the day's tournament, you may check with the RMiC,